A polynomial kernel for $3$-leaf power deletion: Preliminaries

 \begin{THM}[Dom, Guo, H\"{u}ffner, and Niedermeier {\cite[Theorem~1]{DGHL2006}}] A graph $G$ is a $3$-leaf power if and only if $G$ is (bull, dart, gem)-free and chordal. \end{THM}

-We say that a graph $H$ is an \emph{obstruction} if $H$ either is a hole, or is isomorphic to one of the bull, the dart, and the gem.
+Based on Theorem~\ref{thm:obs 3-leaf powers}, we say that a graph $H$ is an \emph{obstruction} if $H$ either is a hole, or is isomorphic to one of the bull, the dart, and the gem.
 An obstruction $H$ is \emph{small} if $\abs{V(H)}\leq5$.
-We have the following seven observations about obstructions.
+The following lemma observes several properties of obstructions.
+We omit its straightforward proof.

-\begin{enumerate}[(O1)] \item No obstructions have true twins. \item No small obstructions have an independent set of size at least $4$. \item No obstructions have $K_4$ or $K_{2,3}$ as a subgraph. \item No obstruction $H$ has a cut-vertex $v$ such that $H\setminus v$ has exactly two components $H_1$ and $H_2$ with $\abs{V(H_1)}=\abs{V(H_2)}$. \item False twins in an obstruction $H$ have degree $2$ in $H$. \item If a vertex $v$ of an obstruction $H$ has exactly one neighbor $w$ in $V(H)$, then $w$ has degree at least $3$ in $H$. \item A graph $H$ is an obstruction having three distinct vertices of degree $2$ in $H$ if and only if $H$ is a hole. \end{enumerate}
+\begin{LEM} Every obstruction satisfies all of the following properties. \begin{enumerate}[label=\rm (O\arabic*),ref=O\arabic*] \item No obstructions have true twins. \item No small obstructions have an independent set of size at least $4$. \item No obstructions have $K_4$ or $K_{2,3}$ as a subgraph. \item No obstruction $H$ has a cut-vertex $v$ such that $H\setminus v$ has two components having the same number of vertices. \item False twins in an obstruction have degree $2$. \item If a vertex of an obstruction has exactly one neighbor $w$, then $w$ has degree at least $3$. \item An obstruction has at least three distinct vertices of degree $2$ if and only if it is a hole. \end{enumerate} \end{LEM}

-Brandst\"{a}dt and Le \cite{BL2006} showed that a graph $G$ is a $3$-leaf power if and only if $G$ is obtained from some forest $F$ by substituting each node $u$ of $F$ with a non-empty clique $B_u$ of arbitrary size.
+Brandst\"{a}dt and Le \cite{BL2006} showed that a graph is a $3$-leaf power if and only if it can be obtained from some forest $F$ by substituting each node $u$ of $F$ with a non-empty clique $B_u$ of arbitrary size.
 We rephrase this characterization by using the following definition.